5 Techniques to Outsmart Overwhelm at Work

 But also know that too much of anything isn’t healthy.
 Working longer hours, stressing over deadlines and worrying about reports isn’t a sustainable way to work over the longer term.

 There’s a middle line here of balance – it’s where we can get good work done and achieve our goals, but also be aware of the rise of overwhelm and its damaging effects.
-It’s rewarding to still be able to reach a deadline and high five someone – even if its ourselves - rather than drowning under the weight of everything being too much for us to cope.
+It’s rewarding to still be able to reach a deadline and high five someone – even if it's with ourselves - rather than drowning under the weight of everything being too much for us to cope.

 Psst: Before you go, continue discovering how you can manage your stress levels at work.
 Watch this Leaderonomics video on ‘Top 10 Ways to Reduce Stress Levels at Work’